18.05.2024

 A few days full of joyful celebrations and lots of coffee.

 I attended my goddaughter communion.
-We see each other quite rarely otherwise.
-Zosia and her mum Agata, my primary school friend.
+We see each other quite rarely otherwise (Zosia the little one and her mum Agata, my primary school friend).
 That's the sad reality of living full-time abroad.
-I don't think I've been the most consistent of friends in this case, but it gets tough keeping in touch regulary with everyone in the whole world.
-Daily life also gets in the way.
-Plus you somehow naturally grow closer to the ones living nearby / people who practise a similar lifestyle to you.
+I don't think I've been the most consistent of friends in this case, but it does get tough keeping in touch regulary with everyone spread across the globe.
+Daily life also gets in the way and you somehow naturally grow closer to the ones living nearby / those who practise a similar lifestyle to you.

 Oh, and got a chance to see a couple of my old uni friends: Basia and Kasia.
 Again, haven't seen them in years, but was lovely to hear what they are up to: work, travel, family, everyday little dramas.
 Together we visited the old university building where we studied Applied Linguistics and the walk down memory lane gave us mixed vibes to say the least.
 Crazy it's been like 16 years!
 And it's now a brand new, modern establishment, not the ancient Soviet bunker we endured.